 The title itself is strictly controlled by The Chambre Syndicale de la and Parisienne but it’s actually just an organization that controls and regulates Haute Couture itself.

-So who qualifies to be who couture what are some designers that are actually in Haute Couture.
+So who qualifies to be in who couture what are some designers that are actually in Haute Couture.
 We have so many designers and what are the qualifying factors maybe some of the questions that you have just a few of the ones that.

 Our featured designers as well as